verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-application-deployment.md

 If the expected workload resource, for example `VerrazzanoHelidonWorkload` is missing review the `oam-kubernetes-runtime` logs.
 If the expected related resources, for example `Deployment` or `Service` is missing review the `verrazzano-application-operator` logs.

-The commands below are examples of checking for the resources related to a `VerrazzanoHelidonWorkload` deployment.
+The following commands are examples of checking for the resources related to a `VerrazzanoHelidonWorkload` deployment.
 ```shell
 $ kubectl get -n hello-helidon verrazzanohelidonworkload hello-helidon-workload
 $ kubectl get -n hello-helidon deployment hello-helidon-deployment